Pritam12F/vercel-clone/README.md

 # This is a vercel clone made using node js, express, react and typescript

-It is divided into three parts -
+It is divided into four parts -

 1. Upload service - For cloning the github repo and uploading it to R2
 2. Deploy service - Copying over the github repo from R2, building it and sending the assets to R2 again